gmichnikov/gmich/app/projects/better_signups/prds/swap_requests_prd.md

 - [ ] When creating swap request:
   - Verify requestor's signup is still active
   - User can select MULTIPLE target elements they're interested in swapping to (maximum 3 target elements per swap request)
+  - Only show target elements that are FULL (no available spots) and have at least one signup
+    - If an element has available spots, user can just sign up directly - no need to swap
+    - If an element has zero signups, there's no one to swap with
   - For each selected target element:
     - Verify target element exists and is in same list
+    - Verify target element is full (spots_remaining == 0) and has signups (spots_taken > 0)
     - Verify requestor's family member (the one in the signup) is NOT already signed up for that target element (prevent self-swap - cannot swap to element you're already signed up for)
   - Check if this family member already has a pending swap request in this list - if yes, prevent creating new one (only one swap request per family member per list)
   - Find all eligible swap partners across ALL selected target elements: